metaforx/djangocms-rest/docs/how-to/02-authentication.rst

 Authentication
 ==============

-django CMS REST uses **Session Authentication** as the only authentication method.
+djangocms-rest uses **Session Authentication** as the only authentication method.
 This means that users must be logged into the Django CMS admin interface to access protected API endpoints.

 Overview
 --------

-django CMS REST is designed to work seamlessly with the existing Django CMS admin interface.
+djangocms-rest is designed to work seamlessly with the existing Django CMS admin interface.
 The API respects the same authentication and permissions as the admin interface, ensuring a consistent user experience.

 **Key Points:**